 Your customer database is without a doubt one of the most valuable resources within your business.
 Today’s enquiry could be tomorrow’s landlord, first home buyer or up-grader, after all.
 So, if you capture the details of that enquiry and add it to your database, you are starting the journey that could turn them into a life-long customer.

 But, your customer database is only as good as the quality of the data within it, and it is vital to capture data correctly and to put systems and processes in place to make sure that data is updated regularly.

 Customer data deteriorates very quickly.
 People move, they change jobs and email addresses, they get married and change their names.
 Failing to maintain the health of your database can quickly start to cost your business money and clients.
 A well-maintained database on the other hand will help you keep your business communications relevant, timely and valuable.
 It will also help you nurture customer relationships over time.

 So to help you keep on top of your database, here are a few tips that you can incorporate into your business processes.

 #1.
 Capture your data correctly

 If your data starts off clean, you have a better chance of keeping it clean.
 Make sure when you’re capturing your customer’s details that the details are all accurate and everything is spelt correctly.

 You can also set up an email validation tool to help you make sure email addresses are correct.
-You can also incentivise customers to give you the right data by offering them something valuable in return (like content they may want).
+You can also incentivise customers to give you the right data by offering them something valuable in return (like the content they may want).

-Correctly captured data gives you a solid foundation for your database, and means you then just need to keep on top of any changes there on out.
+Correctly captured data gives you a solid foundation for your database and means you then just need to keep on top of any changes there on out.

 Set up a process for checking your data regularly.
 Whether that’s 5 customer touches a day, or a full fortnightly or monthly audit – whatever works for you and the size of your customer database.